Hertfordshire Anti Bullying Initiative Accreditation Award has awarded GOFFS ACADEMY

 Anti Bullying Advocates (ABA’s)are other students that act as an ‘Advocate’ and speak on behalf of younger pupils who may have concerns regarding their friendships or bullying .

-They deal with issues of concern for all students by offering help, support or advice and then report back to the Advocate leader: Charmaine, Youth worker or to their Director of Learning
+They deal with issues of concern for all students by offering help, support or advice and then report back to the Advocate leader: Mr Holding or the Directors of Learning

 Advocates have been trained in confidentiality.